eclipse-keyple/keyple-card-generic-java-lib/README.md

 The **Keyple Generic Extension** Java library contains interfaces and classes to manage basic operations with any type of card.

-This library **should be import explicitly** by the main application.
+This library **should be imported explicitly** by the main application.

 ## User Guide & Download Information